Please click here to go to the latest InCoB website.

 In InCoB 2011, Kuala Lumpur, Malaysia, APBioNet had the singular honour of having successfully won the bid for the 10th InCoB Conference designated the 1st ISCB Asia Joint Conference 2011, having clinched the honour amidst tough competition from the International Society for Computational Biology (ISCB), with whom APBioNet has been affiliated for years.
 We organized this conference in collaboration with the International Immunomics Society (IIMMS) and the Malaysian Society of Bioinformatics and Computational Biology (MaSBiC).
 We continued our tradition of peer-reviewed publications in BMC Genomics, BMC Bioinformatics, Immunome Research, and Bioinformation.
 The BioDB100 project was launched, and APBioNet collaborated with the International Society for Biocuration (ISB) and BioSharing on BioDBCore standards.
 Sponsored by the SEA-EU-Net project under FP7 of the European Commission, and the Ministry of Science, Technology and Innovation (MOSTI), the satellite meeting “EU-ASEAN Scientific Workshop on Computational Biology” was successful in supporting bilateral scientific resaerch and development initiatives between EU and ASEAN (28-29th November 2011).

 In 2014, InCoB travelled to Brighton Beach, Sydney, New South Wales, Australia.
-This will be the first time we are headed down south this second decade of InCoB, and we look forward to the co-location of InCoB 2014 with the International Biophysics Congress 2014, Brisbane Convention and Exhibition Centre, Brisbane, Australia, 3rd – 7th August 2014 www.iupab2014.org.
+This became the first time we headed down south in the second decade of InCoB, and the co-location of InCoB 2014 with the International Biophysics Congress 2014, Brisbane Convention and Exhibition Centre, Brisbane, Australia, 3rd – 7th August 2014 www.iupab2014.org.